List $k$-Colouring $P_t$-Free Graphs: a Mim-width Perspective: Introduction

+As mentioned, in this paper we focus on Graph Colouring, a central problem in Discrete Mathematics, Theoretical Computer Science and beyond.
 A {\em colouring} of a graph $G=(V,E)$ is a mapping $c\colon V\rightarrow\{1,2,\ldots \}$ that gives each vertex~$u\in V$ a {\it colour} $c(u)$ in such a way that, for every two adjacent vertices $u$ and $v$, we have that $c(u)\neq c(v)$.
 If for every $u\in V$ we have $c(u)\in \{1,\ldots,k\}$, then we say that $c$ is a {\it $k$-colouring} of $G$.
 The {\sc Colouring} problem is to decide whether a given graph $G$ has a $k$-colouring for some given integer $k\geq 1$.
-If $k$ is fixed, that is, not part of the input, we call this the $k$-{\sc Colouring} problem.
+If $k$ is {\it fixed}, that is, not part of the input, we call this the $k$-{\sc Colouring} problem.
 A classical result of Lov\'asz~\cite{Lo73} states that $k$-{\sc Colouring} is \NP-complete even if $k=3$.

-The {\sc Colouring} problem is an example of a problem that distinguishes between classes of bounded mim-width and bounded clique-width: it is polynomial-time solvable for every graph class of bounded clique-width~\cite{KR03} but \NP-complete for circular-arc graphs~\cite{GJMP80}, which form a class whose mim-width is bounded and quickly computable~\cite{BV13}.
+The {\sc Colouring} problem is an example of a problem that distinguishes between classes of bounded mim-width and bounded clique-width: it is polynomial-time solvable for every graph class of bounded clique-width~\cite{KR03} but \NP-complete for circular-arc graphs~\cite{GJMP80}, a class of graphs of mim-width at most~$2$ and for which mim-width is quickly computable~\cite{BV13}.
 When we fix $k$, we no longer have this distinction, as $k$-{\sc Colouring}, for every fixed integer $k\geq 1$, is polynomial-time solvable for a graph class whose mim-width is bounded and quickly computable~\cite{BTV13}.
-Kwon~\cite{Kw20} observed that an instance of the more general {\sc List $k$-Colouring} problem (defined below) can be reduced to an instance of {\sc $k$-Colouring} while only increasing the mim-width of the input graph by at most $k$ (see also~\cite{BHP}).
-Hence, the {\sc List $k$-Colouring} problem is also polynomial-time solvable for a graph class whose mim-width is bounded and quickly computable.